yasir2000/openwrt-oldwiki-md/IPv6_howto.rst

  * provide IPv6 support to PPP

 = Questions =
-Any ideas?
-{{{
-@ap:/# ping6 fe80::20d:88ff:fea6:f554
-Segmentation fault
-@ap:/#
-}}}

-You probably have an ipv6.o which is incompatible with your version of the openwrt kernel.
-You should use kernel and modules from the same source; mixing them might not work (and probably does not).

-Thanks - this worked!

-{{{
-May 20 01:29:22 wrt54gs radvd[376]: version 0.7.2 started
-May 20 01:29:22 wrt54gs radvd[376]: IPv6 forwarding setting is: 0, should be 1
-May 20 01:29:22 wrt54gs radvd[376]: IPv6 forwarding seems to be disabled, exiting
-}}}

-You need to add
-{{{
-echo 1 > /proc/sys/net/ipv6/conf/all/forwarding
-}}}
-to your enable script to enable ipv6 forwarding before you can run radvd.

 How would i go about setting up radvd to announce an v6 address (6to4), derived from an DHCP assigned v4 address (it changes every few weeks)?

-I found my own answer, this is how you use radvd with an 6to4 address, provided by DHCP

 change the prefix in the radvd.conf (first 3 sections) to 0, so 2001:db8:0:f101::/48 becomes 0:0:0:f101::/48, and add "Base6to4Interface ppp0;" (where ppp0 is your wan interface) to the section, and set AdvValidLifetime and AdvPreferredLifetime to a low number, so if the v4 address changes, the v6 routing info will be updated quickly, so the finished section would look something like this: